 The Social Security Fairness Act is a proposed piece of legislation that aims to eliminate the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO), both of which are designed to reduce benefits for individuals who have worked both in government jobs (where Social Security taxes aren’t paid) and in jobs covered by Social Security.

-- Windfall Elimination Provision (WEP): The WEP reduces Social Security benefits for individuals who have worked in both a government job (that didn’t pay Social Security taxes) and a private-sector job (that did).
-This reduction applies to individuals who are eligible for Social Security benefits based on their work record and who also receive a pension from a government job where they didn’t contribute to Social Security.
+Windfall Elimination Provision (WEP): The WEP reduces Social Security benefits for individuals who have worked in both a government job (that didn’t pay Social Security taxes) and a private-sector job (that did).
+This deduction is charged on those people who are entitled to the Social Security benefits under the premise of their work appraisal and are being pensioned by a government employment position where they did not contribute to Social Security.

 While these provisions were designed to prevent people from “double-dipping” and receiving more benefits than they earned, they have disproportionately affected people who have worked in government jobs or public service positions, even if they’ve also contributed to Social Security through their private-sector employment.